langurmonkey/website-source/content/projects/wisemonkey/index.md

 - autocompletion
 - interactive configuration

-The source is available in this <i class="fa fa-gitea"></i> [repository](https://codeberg.org/langurmonkey/langur-agent).
+The source is available in this <i class="fa fa-gitea"></i> [repository](https://codeberg.org/langurmonkey/wisemonkey).

+> Wisemonkey was formerly called Langur Agent

 <script src="https://asciinema.org/a/8cTlvnN0qFeyflLH.js" id="asciicast-8cTlvnN0qFeyflLH" async="true"></script>

 ## Quickstart

-Langur Agent has been tested on Linux and macOS only.
+Wisemonkey has been tested to work on Linux and macOS.

 ### Requirements